Poland–Spain relations

-Historical relations
+History

+Early history

 First contact between the Kingdoms of Poland and Spain date to Late Middle Ages, where merchants, travelers and Jesuits traveled between both countries.
 Early Polish diplomats in Spain in the 16th century included Johannes Dantiscus and Piotr Dunin-Wolski.
 While the Polish and Spanish forms of governments evolved in a different direction, the diplomacy of both countries was more likely to support one another than not.
+During Habsburg Spain and Vasa Polish–Lithuanian Commonwealth eras, both countries had an increase in cultural exchange, due to the travel of mercenary soldiers to serve in the Army of the other through Spanish Netherlands and/or Habsburg Austrian monarchy, usually to fight against common enemies during the Ottoman wars in Europe and Religious wars in Europe, as both Catholic monarchies were de facto allies.

 In 1557, Queen Bona Sforza of Poland made a loan to King Philip II of Spain, most of which was never repaid, despite Polish diplomatic efforts and requests (see Neapolitan sums).
 In 1639 the two kingdoms signed a military treaty; however, it has not been implemented.
 Polish writer and translator Andrzej Chryzostom Załuski was a Polish diplomat in Spain in the 1670s.
-Spain was the only country to protest over the First Partition of Poland, and in 1795, following the final Third Partition of Poland, Spanish diplomat Don Domingo de Yriarte was one of the last foreign diplomats to vacate his post in Warsaw.
+Spain was the only country to protest over the First Partition of Poland, and in 1795, following the final Third Partition of Poland, Spanish diplomat Don Domingo d'Yriarte was one of the last foreign diplomats to vacate his post in Warsaw.

+19th century

 During the Peninsular War (1809–1814) in Spain, a number of Polish soldiers fought on the side of Napoleon.
 The Vistula Legion gained fame at the Battle of Saragossa.
 The Polish Chevau-léger regiment distinguished itself at the Battle of Somosierra in 1808.

+Poles formed 22% of the French Foreign Legion, which fought in the First Carlist War of 1833–1840 in Spain, and the Polish Lancers Regiment was formed in Navarre in 1836.
+Poles of the Lancers Regiment participated in a total of 46 battles.
+Seven Polish officers were killed or wounded in the war, and 22 Polish officers were awarded the Royal and Military Order of Saint Ferdinand, two non-commissioned officers were awarded the Order of Isabella II, and seven officers were awarded the Order of Isabella the Catholic.
+14 Polish officers stayed in Spain after the war and joined the Spanish Army.

 In February 1864, Spanish authorities arrested in Málaga a Polish ship with arms and ammunition, which had been organized by Polish émigré activists in Western Europe to support the ongoing Polish January Uprising in partitioned Poland.

-In the 1930s a number of Polish volunteers participated in the Spanish Civil War on the Republican side and were primarily assigned to the Dabrowski Battalion.
+Spain operated two consulates in the territory of partitioned Poland, located in Gdańsk and Warsaw.